 This is another instance where a password manager like mSecure can come in handy: You can easily check whether the same password is being used at different online retailers, online banking websites, and other digital locations.

 Request new credit cards and debit cards

 A major consumer breach first calls for consumers to perform a daily check of credit card statements and bank accounts.
 Look for unfamiliar purchases or fraudulent transactions, and then report any problems to your bank.
 Often, the company will send data breach notification letters to its affected customers with next steps.

-While some creditors will automatically reissue cards to affected customers in large breaches, you may need to reach out to the creditor yourself and ask for a new card and new number.
+While some creditors will automatically reissue cards to affected customers in large breaches, you may need to reach out to the creditor yourself and ask for a new card and a new number.
 You won’t be liable for any purchases made with your breached card number.

 For debit card holders, cancel your card and change your pin.
-And if your bank account number was part of the breach, close the account and open a new one with a new number.
+And if your bank account number was part of a breach, close the account and open a new one with a new number.

 Track the use of your Social Security number

 If the compromised data includes your Social Security number, then you’ll need to contact one of the major credit reporting agencies so a fraud alert can be placed on your account.